ValdemarGr/gql/docs/server/schema/resolvers.md

 r2.map{ case (age, name) => s"$name is $age years old" }
 ```

-`Arg` also has an applicative defined for it, so multi-argument resolution can be simplified to:
+`Arg` also has an applicative defined for it, so multi-argument resolution can be simplified to.
 ```scala mdoc:nest
 val r = Resolver.argument[IO, Nothing, (String, Int)]( (arg[String]("name"), arg[Int]("age")).tupled